Lockheed Model 18 Lodestar: Accidents and incidents

+On 10 April 1953, a Caribbean International Airways operated Lockheed Lodestar (registration VP-JBC) with airline owner, Royal Air Force officer and aviator Owen Roberts, as its pilot in command, suffered engine failure during takeoff from Palisadoes Airport.
+The plane then entered a banking turn and went down in the Caribbean Sea near Lime Cay.
+All but one of the 14 occupants were killed in the crash, including Roberts, and leaving Roberts’ brother-in-law, Edward Remington Hobbs, as sole survivor.

+On 20 December 1956, Alden G. Roach, president of the Consolidated Western Steel and the Columbia-Geneva-Steel Divisions of U.S. Steel, pilot and co-pilot crash near Tyrone, Pennsylvania, Model 18-56, N 1245V, U.S. Steel owned company plane.
+Causes unknown.

-On March 22, 1958, Mike Todd's private plane Lucky Liz, named after his wife Elizabeth Taylor, crashed near Grants, New Mexico.
+On 22 March 1958, Mike Todd's private plane Lucky Liz, named after his wife Elizabeth Taylor, crashed near Grants, New Mexico.
 The plane, a twin-engine Lockheed Lodestar, suffered engine failure while being flown overloaded, in icing conditions at too-high an altitude for the loading.
 The plane went out of control and crashed, killing all four on board.

-On September 4, 1962, a Lockheed 18-56-24 Lodestar operated by the Ashland Oil and Refining Company crashed near Lake Milton, Ohio.
+On 4 September 1962, a Lockheed 18-56-24 Lodestar operated by the Ashland Oil and Refining Company crashed near Lake Milton, Ohio.
 The flight was in-route to Ashland Regional Airport (KDWU) from Buffalo Airport, NY.
 Eleven passengers and two crew-members were killed.
 Investigation determined the crash a result of a malfunction of the electric elevator trim tab, which caused the loss of the plane's right wing during flight.

-On August 21, 1983, a Lockheed L-18 LEARStar operated by Landry Aviation, Inc. crashed near Silvana, Washington.
+On 21 August 1983, a Lockheed L-18 LEARStar operated by Landry Aviation, Inc. crashed near Silvana, Washington.
 The flight was a planned parachute drop carrying two pilots and 22 parachutists.
 Nine parachutists and two crew-members were killed while 13 were able to parachute to safety after the pilots lost control and entered a vertical descent from 12,500 feet.
 Investigation determined the crash a result of a failure of the operator and pilot-in-command to assure proper load distribution during the parachute drop.